Bumble Logo

 Bumble Logo History

 Bumble bills itself as a secure dating app, which is why it has over 55 million users.
-The most active and largest market in New York: about 40% of the total number of people who have installed the program live in Manhattan.
+The most active and largest market in New York: about 40% of the people who have installed the program live in Manhattan.

-The name and logo of the online service reflect a play on words.
+The online service’s name and logo reflect a play on words.
 After all, “bumble” refers to the communication process, and “bumble-bee” is a bee-like insect.
 Having established such an associative relationship, the developers made a hexagonal honeycomb cell as an emblem.
 A single version is used only as a social media icon or an app icon in the App Store.
 In all other cases, the image should be next to the “bumble” inscription, most often above it.

 What is Bumble?

-This is the company’s name founded by American Whitney Wolfe Herd, and its flagship product is an Internet dating application.
-Bumble is positioned as the main competitor to Tinder, its “feminist” alternative.
-The program for mobile devices was launched in 2014 with the support of the creator of the social network Badoo – Andrey Andreev.
+This is the company’s name, founded by American Whitney Wolfe Herd, and its flagship product is an Internet dating application.
+Bumble is positioned as Tinder’s main competitor, its “feminist” alternative.
+The mobile program was launched in 2014 with the support of Andrey Andreev, the creator of the social network Badoo.

-This logo appears on advertising materials, adorns souvenirs, and is widely distributed on the Internet.
+This logo appears on advertising materials, adorns souvenirs, and is widely distributed online.
 It became even more popular in 2018 when Bumble Trading Inc. placed its symbol on the Los Angeles Clippers basketball team uniform.
-According to the terms of the contract, she pledged to pay about $ 20 million by the end of 2021.
+According to the contract terms, she pledged to pay about $ 20 million by the end of 2021.

-Whitney Wolfe Herd explained this decision by the fact that this NBA franchise supports gender diversity in players.
+Whitney Wolfe Herd explained the decision, saying that the NBA franchise supports gender diversity among players.
 In her opinion, the Bumble icon on the Clipper’s shape could symbolize empowerment.

 A little later, the logo appeared in another unusual place: in a New York cafe called Bumble Brew.
 The dating app has begun to expand into the restaurant business as the two are interconnected.
-The social network offers its users a safe place for meetings, various events, and parties.
-It is a cozy coffee house for friendly gatherings during the day, and at night it is a wine bar with a romantic atmosphere.
+The social network offers users a safe place for meetings, events, and parties.
+It is a cozy coffee house for friendly gatherings by day, and at night, a wine bar with a romantic atmosphere.

 Font and Colors